brevdev/brev-cli/docs/CONTRIBUTING.md

 ## Known issues:

-- sometimes github rate limits pulls
+- sometimes github rate limits pulls.
-- sometimes dockerhub rate limits pulls
+- on first run, the runner will take a while pulling the workspace image, which causes the e2e tests to fail b/c they will timeout.

 ## Maintainance